boosterl/worldbeyondlinux/content/posts/running-x86-64-software-on-riscv-using-box64.md

   - risc-v
   - box64
 draft: false
+description: In this post I will give an overview on how a ran some software compiled for x86_64 on my RISC-V SBC, a MangoPi MQ-Pro.
+We will be using an awesome piece of software called Box64.
 ---
 In this post I will give an overview on how a ran some software compiled for x86_64 on my RISC-V SBC, a [MangoPi MQ-Pro](https://mangopi.cc/mangopi_mqpro).
 We will be using an awesome piece of software called [Box64](https://github.com/ptitSeb/box64/).